Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Extended private key** (aka “xprv”) is a 64-byte string representing a key that can be used for deriving *child extended private and public keys*.

 **Extended public key** (aka “xpub”) is a 64-byte string representing a key that can be used for deriving *child extended public keys*.

-## Security

-Knowledge of the seed or the root extended private key:

-1. Allows deriving hardened extended private key.
-2. Allows deriving non-hardened extended private key.
-3. Allows signing messages with the root key.

-Knowledge of an extended private key:

-1. Allows deriving hardened extended private key.
-2. Allows deriving non-hardened extended private key.
-3. Allows signing messages with that key.

-Knowledge of an extended public key:

-1. Allows deriving non-hardened public keys.
-2. Does not allow determining if it is derived in a hardened or non-hardened way.
-3. Does not allow determining if another extended public key is a sibling of the key.
-4. Does not allow signing
-5. Does not allow deriving private keys.
-6. Does not allow deriving hardened public keys.

-Knowledge of a parent extended public key and one of non-hardened derived extended private keys:

-1. Allows extracting parent private key: `s = (s’ - f) mod L` where `f` is derived from the parent `xpub` and `s’` is extracted from the child `xprv’`.

 ## Algorithms